Newly updated for 2019!

 I was deeply moved and impressed by Cloud Atlas by David Mitchell.
 It spans many lives and lifetimes (in my view) and for me it was all about Karma.
 It’s a complex book and worth every effort.
 Every now and again I indulge in well-written fantasy stories – good vs. evil types of battles and challenges!

-Paul Grilley’s newest book on chakra meditation is a must have for everyone who has a meditation practice or wants to start one!
+A Yogi’s Guide to Chakra Meditation by Paul Grilley.
+Paul’s newest book is a must-have for everyone who has a meditation practice or wants to start one!
 It’s an easy manual about complex material.
 Paul is a master at making ‘difficult’ things understandable.
 Personally I’ve never read a book on meditation that is so inspiring and contains so much information, despite its size!
-If you know anything about Patanjali’s ‘Yoga Sutras’ it’s great to have it next to you when you read and study this book.
-Paul refers a lot to Patanjali, explaining techniques and in which sutras Patanjali talks about the same subjects.
+Patanjali’s ‘Yoga Sutras’ is great to have it next to you when you read and study this book.
+Paul uses it as a reference points for many subjects.

+God talks with Arjuna, the Bhagavad Gita by Paramahansa Yogananda.
 I’ve never had a better and more inspiring explanation of the ‘Gita’ than this.
 It’s not an easy read though, it’s a full on study: 2 volumes of about 600 pages.
-What I think is the most interesting thing is that Yogananda connects the Pandu brothers with the chakras and the Kuru’s with our patterns of behaviour, our limitations, our desires, basically everything that keeps us of the path of Self realisation.
+Yogananda connects the Pandu brothers with the chakras and the Kuru’s with our patterns of behaviour, limitations, desires.
+Basically, everything that keeps us off the path of Self realisation.

 The Bhagavad Gita is a conversation between Prince Arjuna the warrior and his charioteer (God) Krishna.
-It’s right before the battle starts (between 2 groups of the same family) in the middle between the two armies, when Arjuna thinks he cannot fight and kill anymore.
-Krishna reminds him of his Dharma (path of life) and why it’s important to do his duty and kill the Kuru’s (his uncles and cousins).
+It’s right before the battle starts (between 2 groups of the same family) in the middle between the two armies.
+Arjuna thinks he cannot fight and kill anymore.
+Krishna reminds him of his Dharma, why it’s important to do his duty and kill the Kuru’s (his uncles and cousins).

 For me this book and the one above are great reference works to remind me why I meditate!
-I would recommend to read Autobiography of a Yogi by Yogananda (another great inspiration) first!
+I would recommend reading Autobiography of a Yogi by Yogananda (another great inspiration) first!

+Your body, Your yoga by Bernie Clark.
 This is a must-have for every serious yoga practitioner and yoga teacher.
 Bernie explains why we can and cannot do certain things with our body.
 How everybody (and every body) is unique on a physical and mental level.
-It's also packed with scientific research to back up everything.
-I’m happy and grateful that Bernie took the time to research and write this book, since I am a ‘functional’ yoga teacher and this is exactly how I teach!
+It’s also packed with scientific research to back up everything.
+I’m grateful that Bernie took the time to research and write this book, since I’m a ‘functional’ yoga teacher and this is exactly how I teach!

 Tantra Illuminated by Christopher Wallis – An amazingly thorough explanation of how Tantra informs most of our modern practices of yoga